Last reviewed by Robert Prime — May 2026

 - Turnaround: roughly 4-6 weeks; express options cost extra.

 You review the finished critique before deciding whether to publish it.
-If it's unfavourable, you can keep it private — so the only risk is the money, not your reputation.
+If it's unfavourable, you can keep it private — so the main risk is financial, since you can withhold an unfavourable review.

 What you actually get